Topics Map > Inclusive Teaching > Belonging & Wellness

 4. Design for accessibility and provide individual accommodations.
 The McBurney Disability Resource Center is an excellent resource for instructors and students: We work with UW-Madison students with physical, learning, hearing, vision, psychological, health, and other disabilities substantially affecting a major life activity (e.g., walking, communicating, learning, seeing, breathing, reading, etc.).
 Many students have non-apparent disabilities such as depression, anxiety, autism spectrum, learning disabilities, AD/HD, and health conditions such as Crohn’s disease or fibromyalgia.

-5. Model self-care and the importance of help-seeking as an instructor.
-UWell is a University of Wisconsin-Madison collaborative effort to advance the well-being of the entire campus community.
-It has wellness resources promoting a healthy mind, body, and spirit.
+5. As an instructor, you should model self-care and the importance of help-seeking.
+UWell is a collaborative effort at the University of Wisconsin-Madison to advance the well-being of the entire campus community.
+It offers wellness resources that promote a healthy mind, body, and spirit.
 Human Resources at UW provides information and resources to support well-being at UW.

 6. Share resources (below) with students in your course orientation module and at the point of need (e.g. in the instructions for major assignments.